GeorgeCJH/DSToolkitNL2SQL/NL2SQL/src/nl2sql/nl2sql_core/README.md

 ### Full Logical Flow for Agentic Vector Based Approach

-The following diagram shows the logical flow within mutlti agent system.
 In an ideal scenario, the questions will follow the _Pre-Fetched Cache Results Path** which leads to the quickest answer generation.
 In cases where the question is not known, the group chat selector  will fall back to the other agents accordingly and generate the SQL query using the LLMs.
 The cache is then updated with the newly generated query and schemas.

 In this release, **gpt4o-mini** can be used as each agent's prompt is small and focuses on a single simple task.